invisible-college/robot-heart/README.md

 ### Android Basics (`robot-hello`)

 #### Session 0
-Monday, Nov 30.
-7-9pm PST
+This session!
 Setting up your Android dev environment.
 Installing the SDK.
 Using Android Studio, Gradle, Monitor, AVD.
 Android hello world and console output.
+Generating an APK and publishing it to the Google Play store.

 #### Session 1
-Wednesday, Dec 2.
-7-9pm PST
 Android flash cards using textviews.
+RecyclerViews and ListAdapters.

+#### Session 2
 Using Parse for online data storage and retrieval.
-Listviews.

-#### Session 2
-Friday, Dec 4.
-7-9pm PST
 Parse queries and updating.

+#### Session 3
 Taking pictures with the built-in camera.

-#### Session 3
-Monday, Dec 7.
-7-9pm PST
 Recording sound via the built-in microphone.
 Playing back sound.

 ### Android Maps

 #### Session 4
-Wednesday, Dec 9.
-7-9pm PST
 Location Services and Geographical Input, Displaying map views.
-MapBox API
+Google Maps vs. MapBox API

 #### Session 5
-Friday, Dec 11.
-7-9pm PST
-Offline Storage with SQLite MapBox API

-#### Session 6
-Monday, Dec 14.
-7-9pm PST
 Geographical Tagging.
 MapBox API

+#### Session 6
+Offline Storage with SQLite MapBox API

 ### Android Games

 #### Session 7
-Wednesday, Dec 16.
-7-9pm PST
 Android for Games.
 Custom views and layouts.

 #### Session 8
-Friday, Dec 18.
-7-9pm PST.
 Android for Games.
+Animating sprites, click interface.

 ## About the course designers